-- Increase awareness of and accessibility to a broad range of culturallyappropriate and nutritious food resources. - Build on and enhance a strong coordinated network of community partners that work collaboratively to raise awareness of food insecurity and improve food security in Delta. - Improve Delta's inter-departmental coordination in reducing poverty and food insecurity and advancing a more sustainable, resilient and health food system in Delta.
+- Increase awareness of and accessibility to a broad range of culturallyappropriate and nutritious food resources. - Build on and enhance a strong coordinated network of community partners that work collaboratively to raise awareness of food insecurity and improve food security in Delta. - Reduce and prevent poverty in Delta. - Improve Delta's inter-departmental coordination in reducing poverty and food insecurity and advancing a more sustainable, resilient and health food system in Delta.